Our Firm Puts You First

 Ohio’s Minimum Wage Laws

-Currently, Ohio’s minimum wage is $7.95 per hour for non-tipped employees who do not work in occupations in which they normally receive more than $30 in tips per month.
-The state minimum wage law applies to employers who gross at least $292,000 or greater.
-But if an employer has gross receipts lower than $292,000, it will have to provide a minimum wage that at least matches the federal minimum wage rate, which is currently $7.25.
+Currently, Ohio’s minimum wage is $7.95 per hour for non-tipped employees who do not work in jobs where they typically receive more than $30 in tips per month.
+The state minimum wage law applies to employers with at least $292,000 in gross receipts per year.
+Employers with lower gross receipts must pay at least the federal minimum wage, which is currently $7.25 per hour.

 One’s Entitlement to Overtime